 My next step of letting go and delegating work was hiring other artists.
 I am not a great artist, I did the Shark week, Missing Turtle, and Complimentary Colors shirts and as you can tell they are all very simple.
 I found great artists through emptees.com and always pushed their work to be as great as it could be.
 This made a big difference in my company, the shirts that I was making were awesome and there wasn’t anything getting in the way anymore.
 Just because I couldn’t do something didn’t mean it was impossible it just meant I had to find someone that was great at it and hire them.

-When I deal with artists or my partner Jordan Andree at double dragon studios I try my best to communicate the best that I can.
+When I deal with artists I try my best to communicate the best that I can.
 With shirts I usually mark up the changes in photoshop with notes so the designer clearly know what I am talking about.
-The same goes for Jordan, when I need him to make changes in a site I pick my words very carefully so he knows what I am talking about and will sometimes include pictures.
-My girlfriend always says I am very direct and and can be overwhelming for some people.
+The same goes for working with web developers, when I need them to make changes in a site I pick my words very carefully so they know what I am talking about and will sometimes include pictures.
+My girlfriend always says I am very direct and that can be overwhelming for some people.
 It is very true, but I need to be direct and tell people exactly what I if I expect them to do it.
-A few words of encouragment always goes a long way to.
+A few words of encouragement always goes a long way to.

 The parts of the business that I have been focusing on are e-commerce development, internet marketing, and product development.
 What everyone should do is find what they are best at then hire out help to fill in everything else.
 You will have a lot more well rounded company and make more money that way.
 Also the goal with every business is to have be self sufficient.
 You want to hire creative directors in charge of designs, a marketing director, president, you want to get the best of everything and be able to walk away from your company for a year and see it making even more money when you return.
 It’s hard to think that I will ever be able to do that but for now I am taking steps towards that goal.
 These are my first businesses and they are all a huge learning experience for me.